mhsantos/rlcp/docs/design.md

 These are the operations accepted:

-* `run <command>` schedules a command to be executed and returns an id for the scheduled job.
+* `run <command>` calls the server to execute the provided command.
+Retures a Job Id identifying the job or an error message if the user doesn't have the permissions.

-* `status <job id>` searches for the scheduled job id.
-Returns its status or an appropriate error message if not found or the user doesn't have the permissions to see it.
+* `status <job id>` queries the status of an Job on the server.
+The available statuses are: `running`, `completed`, `errored`, `stopped`.

-* `output <job id>` gets the output stream for the specified job or an error message if the job is invalid.
+* `output <job id>` gets the output for a Job.
+If the command is still running, the output will be streamed until the Job completes or is stopped.

-* `del <job id>` deletes a scheduled job.
+* `stop <job id>` stops a running job.
+If the job is already stopped, or the user doesn't have the necessary permission, an error message will be informed.

 Command helper message explaining how it works: